 Department Chairpersons are responsible, in accord with departmental by-laws and University policies, for recommending members of search committees for approval by the Dean of the College and the Director of Employment Equity and Diversity.
 The Provost and Executive Vice President shall have final approval in cases where composition of a committee is disputed and where a resolution is not reached in a timely manner.

 The composition of the Search Committee should reflect sensitivity to the various constituencies within the University community that may be affected by the position and should include representation of women and minorities.
 The following shall not serve on a Search Committee: person(s) recommending the final applicant to the President/designee; an incumbent who is vacating the position to be filled; the Director of Employment Equity and Diversity (who may serve as a resource person to the Search Committee); family members or others with significant relation to the applicants amounting to a conflict of interest; adjuncts and faculty on one-year-only appointments; and faculty on sabbatical leaves and approved leaves of absence.

 A Member of a Search Committee works closely with other members and is responsible, at a minimum, for:

-- participating in determining the number of applicants in order to be able to recommend
+- Participating in determining the number of applicants in order to be able to recommend the number requested;

 (N.B.
 Members of a search committee shall not negotiate, under any circumstances, or discuss specifically matters of salary or terms and conditions of employment such as teaching load except where these are stated in the advertisement.)